Brprb08/aircraft-tracking-system/README.md

 #### Data Collection:

 - dump1090 decodes the ADS-B signals into readable aircraft data.
-- The Python script (plane-collect.py) fetches this data and sends it to the backend server via the /api/aircraft endpoint every 15 seconds.
+- The Python script (plane-collect.py) running on the Raspberry Pi fetches this data and sends it to the backend server via the /api/aircraft endpoint every 15 seconds.

 #### Backend Processing: